VasilGVasilev/typescript/NB/noBS.md

 type LockStates = "locked" | "unlocked";
 type PositiveOddNumbersUnderTen = 1 | 3 | 5 | 7 | 9;

-VERY IMPORTANT - typescript does type checking at compile time not runtime, the latter would be impossibly resource expensive.
-Thus, intersecting js and ts means that you have to have that compile time type checking.
-[misconception explained](https://youtu.be/-TsIUuA3yyE?t=829)
+VERY IMPORTANT - types exist only until compile time, so conditional checking of 'typeof' will be executed at runtime [misconception explained](https://youtu.be/-TsIUuA3yyE?t=829)